fbpx

 Ericsson, on the other hand, lacked an in-depth prior art search which affected the scope of its claims as well.
 Though it filed broad patents which were eventually granted, the claim construction proved to be a problem.

-If Ericsson wants to improve its game, the right move would be to conduct in-depth prior art searches and draft claims after considering the available prior art.
+If Ericsson wants to step up its game, the right move would be to conduct in-depth prior art searches, and draft claims after giving due consideration to the available prior art.

 In that way, not only would the company recognize the whitespaces where there is scope for innovation and patenting activity, it would also reduce the time taken for grant of a patent, thus saving time and money.